“That was so many years ago,” the old witch said to no one.

 Impossible, Nala thought.

 Mama and Nala’s Aunt Kairi went on the road every year, but this time they brought the whole house along— Aunt Kairi’s four daughters, and Nala’s two sisters.
 They packed up the fruit carts so full they overflowed, and then they left.
-Their adventure had begun at the end of last summer, leaving only Nala and her Gran to tend the house, and the orchard, and the long, thirsty quiet.
+Their adventure had begun at the end of last summer, leaving only Nala and her Gran to tend the house, and the orchard, in the long, thirsty quiet.

+Leaves fell.
 Autumn came.

 Weird.